-- Static Lists return a static list of recommended items - Dynamic Lists return a list of recommended items that is generated by a dynamic list element that you create - Related Items return a list of recommended items based on relationships between content and/or product assets
+- Static Lists return a static list of recommended items - Dynamic Lists return a list of recommended items that is generated by a dynamic list element that you create - Related Items return a list of recommended items based on relationships between flex assets, such as products.

-CS-Engage uses a recommendation's configuration options and the asset ratings to constrain the list when the list contains more items than the template is programmed to display.
-For related items recommendations, CS-Engage also uses asset relationships to constrain the list.
-For all recommendations, CS-Engage eliminates assets that are rated 0 for the current visitor.
+Engage uses a recommendation's configuration options and the asset ratings to constrain the list when the list contains more items than the template is programmed to display.
+For related items recommendations, Engage also uses asset relationships to constrain the list.
+For all recommendations, Engage eliminates assets that are rated 0 for the current visitor.

-The recommendation asset is the only CS-Engage asset that can be assigned a template.
+The recommendation asset is the only Engage asset that can be assigned a template.
 You code your recommendation templates to render the items that the recommendation returns in an appropriate way on the rendered page.